ABOUT GREEN CORRIDOR

 The Green Corridor District was created and operates to encourage Energy Efficient improvements and Wind Storm Resistance to residential and commercial property.
 The Board is composed of select representatives from the founding municipal “Corridor” including Coral Gables, Cutler Bay, Palmetto Bay, Pinecrest, Miami Shores, Miami, and South Miami, however its program has been extended throughout Florida.

-The Board of Directors of the Green Corridor Property Assessment Clean Energy District will hold their regularly scheduled public meetings for Fiscal Year 2020 at 9:00 a.m., at 7415 NW 19th Street, Suite “H”, Miami, Florida 33126 on the third Wednesday of the following months:
+The Board of Directors of the Green Corridor Property Assessment Clean Energy District will hold their regularly scheduled public meetings for Fiscal Year 2022 at 10:00 a.m., at 6130 Sunset DR, South Miami, FL, 33143, of the following months:

 These meetings are open to the public and may be continued to a time, date and place certain.
 Directors may attend the meeting by telephone as long as there is a quorum present at the meeting place.
 Any person wishing to receive a copy of the minutes of the meeting may contact the District Office at 954-721-8681.